initdude/Ansible-Course/During Course Notes.md

 + delete all catalina.log backup files
 + run catalina.sh to host and test it…
 ---
-you can check the project yml in Projects file in this repo.'
+> you can check the project yml in Projects file in this repo.